-View a video of the inventor, Gerry Pollock
+View a video of the inventor, Gerald Pollock

 Introducing the advanced science of Cellular Resonance Technology.